YEARS 5 AND 6

 PE will take place twice a week.

-Our author focus for this half term is Diana Wynne Jones.
+Our author focus for this half term is Roald Dahl.

 We will do guided reading every day.
 The children will work in groups, reading books at the right level for them.
 Each group will read once a week with Miss Lilley.
 We try to make sure it is on the same day each week but things can change, so it is important for children to have their book bags and reading record books at school every day.